ziqi23/Grub-Globe-2/README.md

 Take a look at the source files for implementation of other notable features:

-- Recipe and user image hosting, including ability to change profile picture
+- Recipe and user image hosting via `AWS` and `MongoDB buffer`, including ability to change profile picture
-- User auth
+- Full user auth, with modals for login and signup
 - Reviews, cooked recipes, and favorites CRUD
-- Sign up and log in modals
 - Frontend and backend input validation + messaging throughout

 ---